07 Feb Top 10 Tips for Starting a Home Business

 A business model: Before you can put your plan to paper, you must first select your business model.

 A budget: Knowing how much you can invest can help you narrow down which business options make the most sense for your financial situation.

 A plan: You need a plan of what you want to accomplish within the business model you chose.
 Write down your short, moderate, and long-term goals.
 It’s ok if they change as you develop your ideas, but it’s important to put pen to paper so you keep yourself accountable.

 This can be an excellent option for people who find the right niche and can offer outstanding, differentiated products.
 You can sell with your own online store or through Amazon (more below).
 When you start your own online store, the upfront costs can be higher than others.
 Unless you take the time to learn web development, marketing, advertising, etc., you will have to pay someone else to do these tasks.

-The great thing about having your own store is that you have 100% of your customers’ information and an email list for remarketing, whereas in other making online money methods, you do not.
+The great thing about having a home business, and therefore your own store, is that you have 100% of your customers’ information and an email list for remarketing, whereas in other making online money methods, you do not.

 Amazon is the largest online marketplace and is trusted by millions.
 If you are new and want to get started from home, Amazon could be a good route.